Skip to main content

 • 15-second timeout on each attempt.

 The X-Webhook-Delivery-Attempt header tells you which attempt you're on.
+The X-Webhook-Id stays the same across retry attempts for the same delivery, so you can use it to deduplicate.
 If all 5 fail, we stop trying - sorry.

 Tips